EmilRamsvik/Digital-Garden/docs/Programming/Programming.md

 2. **Awaiting a Coroutine**: To execute the coroutine, you must `await` it.
 The `await` keyword is used to pause the coroutine's execution and wait for its result.

 3. **The Event Loop**: The core of asynchronous programming in Python is the event loop.
 When you await a coroutine, the event loop handles its execution.
 It schedules the coroutine's tasks and resumes their execution when the awaited operation (like an I/O task) is complete.

+# API
+How does one explain an API in a good way?
+It is quite a broad subject.
+On the one hand, what I first thought of as an API is just how you can talk with other computers through the internet; when people said there is an API for that, they meant that someone had made a database or service that you could get the data for.
+However, an API is more than that; it is a method of interfacing with other programs.
+The Python programming language is an API, and when I use a library from Microsoft or AWS, I use their API.

+To me, thinking of an API as a contract is a useful metaphor.
+This 'contract' ensures that if you make a request in a specific, agreed-upon format, you will receive a predictable response.
+An API is a structurally agreed-upon way for two programs to interact with each other.

 # Links
 - [Uncle Bob sessions on Clean Code](https://www.youtube.com/playlist?list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj) Interesting high-level talks on code and code writing and programming.
 Robert C Martin is very well known for the clean code standard, etc.
 - [Reduce Friction](https://blog.ceejbot.com/posts/reduce-friction/) Interesting blog post.